Common symptoms when you can't view a PDF on the web are:

 - Error: "The Adobe Acrobat/Reader that is running cannot be used to view PDF files in a web browser.
 Adobe Acrobat/Reader version 8 or 9 is required.
 Please exit and try again."

 It can be hard to troubleshoot PDF display problems.
 The suggestions below represent the most common solutions.
-We recommend that you first update Reader or Acrobat.
+Adobe recommends that you first update Reader or Acrobat.
 Then look for problems with the PDF, check the browser settings, and then look at repairing or reinstalling Reader.